-In February 2005, New Valley completed the sale of the office buildings.
-The mortgage loan on the properties was retired at closing with the proceeds of the sale.
+In December 2002, New Valley financed a portion of its purchase of two office buildings in Princeton, New Jersey with a \$40,500 mortgage loan.
+In February 2005, New Valley completed the sale of the buildings, and the loan was retired at closing with the proceeds of the sale.